ollylomax/Kitchen-Craft---Backend-Development-Milestone-Project/README.md

  - When filling out the "Add Cuisine" form, hitting submit will add a new cuisine to the 'Cuisines' page.

  - Clicking on the 'Edit' button directs to the "Edit Cuisine" page where the admin user can fully edit the cuisine.
+If the user attempts to turn the current 'Cuisine of the Week' toggle from 'on' to 'off', then the cuisine will not be updated due to a Cuisine of the Week being required for home page content.

  - Clicking on the 'Remove' button initiates a popup window confirming deletion.

     - Clicking on 'Confirm Delete' deletes that cuisine from the database.

     - Clicking on the 'Return' button directs back to the "Cuisines" page.

 > As the superuser, I want to be able to view and search the users page.